 The best thing about the apprenticeship is receiving a comprehensive education in nursing for free, which I couldn’t have gained otherwise.
 This leads to not only a professional registration at the end, but also a Bachelor of Science degree.
 It will set me up for a career for life.

-Matthew Fairclough: I began as a volunteer for the Trust, before moving on to a paid position as a full-time Peer Support Worker.
+Matthew Fairclough: I began as a volunteer for the Trust, before moving on to a paid position as a full-time Peer Supporters.
 This involves working alongside Care Coordinators and Consultant Psychiatrists within our busy Community Treatment Team, to support the people under the team’s care.

 Although I love this role, the Trust offered me the unmissable opportunity to join the Registered Nurse Degree Apprenticeship course while still supporting the team as a Peer Support Worker.
 This is opening up a much wider range of career progression opportunities for me.
 Without this opportunity to learn and earn at the same time, I wouldn’t have been able to undertake this level of training.